Stochastic Density Functional Theory Through the Lens of Multilevel Monte Carlo Method: Numerical experiments

-We finally test the performance of the MLMC methods in sDFT for the three systems, with two multilevel strategies introduced in \Cref{sec:MLMC_sDFT}.
-We quantify the computational cost in terms of the number of floating-point operations determined by \cref{ml_cost}.
-For the multilevel strategy with energy cutoffs, we fix the smearing parameter at $\beta=10^2$ ${\rm Ha}^{-1}$ and employ an algebraic growth in \cref{ecl:p} with parameters $E_0=6.0$ Ha and $s=0.1$.
-We show in \Cref{fig:mlmcec:var} the variance of both $\lmls{\ell}$ and $\lmls{\ell} - \lmls{\ell-1}$ across levels with the cutoff energy $\Ec = 40$ Ha.
+For the multilevel strategy with energy cutoffs, we fix the smearing parameter at $\beta=10^2$ ${\rm Ha}^{-1}$ and {consider three finest-level energy cutoffs $\Ec=20,~30,~40$ Ha.
+For each $\Ec$, the Chebyshev expansion is truncated at the smallest order $M$ such that $|c_{m}|\leq 10^{-3}$ for $m>M$, which gives $M\approx 420,~480,~520$, respectively.} We employ an algebraic growth in \cref{ecl:p} with parameters $E_0=6$ Ha, $s=0.1$, {and $p \in [0.9, 1.5]$}.
+We show in \Cref{fig:mlmcec:var} the variance of both $\lmls{\ell}$ and $\lmls{\ell} - \lmls{\ell-1}$ across levels with the energy cutoff $\Ec = 40$ Ha.
 It is observed that $\Var[\lmls{\ell}-\lmls{\ell-1}]$ decays exponentially as $\ell$ increases, while the variance $\Var[\lmls{\ell}]$ remains nearly unchanged across levels.
 This is consistent with our discussion in \Cref{thm:mlmc_ec}, indicating that the MLMC scheme requires significantly less random orbitals than the standard sampling scheme.
-In \Cref{fig:mlmcec:cost}, we compare the computational costs with three different energy cutoffs $\Ec=20,~30,~40$ Ha (on the finest level) with corresponding numbers of levels $L = 2,~3,~4$, respectively.
-We observe that the computational costs align along a line of $N^2 M$, indicating that the cost is independent of $\Ec$ with the MLMC scheme. {Given that the degrees of freedom scales as $n \propto \Ec^{3/2} N$, the cost scaling $\mathcal{O}(N^2 M)$ is also consistent with our analysis in \Cref{remark:cost:mlec}.}
+In \Cref{fig:mlmcec:cost}, we compare the computational costs {for the three finest-level} energy cutoffs $\Ec=20,~30,~40$ Ha, with {the} corresponding numbers of levels $L = 2,~3,~4$, respectively.
+We observe that the computational costs align along a line of {$NMn^{(0)}\log n^{(0)}$}, indicating that the cost is independent of $\Ec$ with the MLMC scheme.